Nanotechnology: Molecular nanotechnology: a long-term view

-Molecular nanotechnology, sometimes called molecular manufacturing, concerns engineered nanosystems (nanoscale machines) operating on the molecular scale.
-Molecular nanotechnology is especially associated with molecular assemblers, machines that can produce a desired structure or device atom-by-atom using the principles of mechanosynthesis.
-Manufacturing in the context of productive nanosystems is not related to conventional technologies used to manufacture nanomaterials such as carbon nanotubes and nanoparticles.
+Molecular nanotechnology, sometimes called molecular manufacturing, refers to engineered nanosystems (nanoscale machines) operating on the molecular scale.
+Molecular nanotechnology is especially associated with molecular assemblers, machines that can produce a desired structures or devices atom-by-atom based on the principles of mechanosynthesis.
+Manufacturing in the context of productive nanosystems is not distinct to conventional technologies used to manufacture nanomaterials such as carbon nanotubes and nanoparticles.

-When Drexler independently coined and popularized the term "nanotechnology", he envisioned manufacturing technology based on molecular machine systems.
-The premise was that molecular-scale biological analogies of traditional machine components demonstrated molecular machines were possible: biology was full of examples of sophisticated, stochastically optimized biological machines.
+When Drexler independently coined and popularized the term "nanotechnology", he envisioned a manufacturing technology based on molecular machine systems.
+The premise was that molecular-scale biological analogies of traditional machine components demonstrated that molecular machines were possible: biology was full of examples of sophisticated, stochastically optimized biological machines.

-Drexler and other researchers have proposed that advanced nanotechnology ultimately could be based on mechanical engineering principles, namely, a manufacturing technology based on the mechanical functionality of these components (such as gears, bearings, motors, and structural members) that would enable programmable, positional assembly to atomic specification.
+Drexler and other researchers have proposed that advanced nanotechnology could ultimately be based on mechanical engineering principles, namely, a manufacturing technology based on the mechanical functionality of these components (such as gears, bearings, motors, and structural members), which would enable programmable, positional assembly to atomic specification.
 The physics and engineering performance of exemplar designs were analyzed in Drexler's book Nanosystems: Molecular Machinery, Manufacturing, and Computation.

 In general, assembling devices on the atomic scale requires positioning atoms on other atoms of comparable size and stickiness.
 Carlo Montemagno's view is that future nanosystems will be hybrids of silicon technology and biological molecular machines.
 Richard Smalley argued that mechanosynthesis was impossible due to difficulties in mechanically manipulating individual molecules.

 This led to an exchange of letters in the American Chemical Society publication Chemical & Engineering News in 2003.
-Though biology clearly demonstrates that molecular machines are possible, non-biological molecular machines remained in their infancy.
+Though biology clearly demonstrates that molecular machines are possible, non-biological molecular machines were still in their infancy.
 Alex Zettl and colleagues at Lawrence Berkeley Laboratories and UC Berkeley constructed at least three molecular devices whose motion is controlled via changing voltage: a nanotube nanomotor, a molecular actuator, and a nanoelectromechanical relaxation oscillator.

 Ho and Lee at Cornell University in 1999 used a scanning tunneling microscope to move an individual carbon monoxide molecule (CO) to an individual iron atom (Fe) sitting on a flat silver crystal and chemically bound the CO to the Fe by applying a voltage.